 Fees quoted here are based on 2014-15 and indicative only.
 The correct fees for 2015-16 will be confirmed later in the year.

 If you are aged, 19-23 click here for information on financial help available to you.

 If you are aged 24+ click here for information on financial help available to you.
 This course is eligible for a loan.

 This will be ideal if you want to progress to higher education but do not already hold a formal academic qualification.
 Modules include biology, chemistry, physics and maths.

-The Access to Higher Education Diploma in science is being offered at Tottenham Centre during day time only.
-The course will focus on giving you the laboratory skills and knowledge required to succeed at Higher Education.
+The Access to Higher Education Diploma in science is offered at the Tottenham Centre.
+The course will focus on giving you the laboratory skills and knowledge required to succeed in Higher Education.
 This programme has been designed to focus not only on the biology, chemistry, physics and maths but will emphasise development of the more fundamental skills of good study practices, confidence building and research skills which will enable learners to become independent and therefore more likely to succeed on their chosen course at university.

 What do I need?

-You must be at least 19 years old with the necessary background and motivation to succeed.
+You must be at least 19 years old with the motivation to succeed in your studies.
 You will need GCSEs in Maths and English at Grade C or above.
 You will also be required to take an English and maths assessment, and have an interview.

 How is the course taught?